Zettelkasten-Method/zettelkasten.de/content/posts/2014/10/zettel-note-header-in-nvalt.md

 image: 201410092140_nv-script.png
 ---

-An essential priniciple of a _Zettelkasten_ is its flexibility.
+An essential principle of a _Zettelkasten_ is its flexibility.
 From there you can derive maxims like "you should avoid proprietary software", and "you should use plain text notes to ensure longevity".
 That's why I don't use a fancy application with lots of spectacular features but the simple [nvALT][nvz] instead.
 Here's how I automate note creation to speed up my workflow.

 nvALT isn't a dedicated _Zettelkasten_ application.
 It doesn't know anything about identifiers or references or topic clusters.
 It only manages text files, and it's up to us to make a sense of it.
 We have to plug-in everything related to the _Zettelkasten_ method ourselves.